larrybotha/effective-python/item-34/README.md

     # result: None
     ```
 - using `some_iterator.send` values can be assigned to `yield`.
+    - the first value sent to an iterator must be `None`, otherwise a `TypeError`
+        will be thrown
     - `send` will both assign a value to `yield`, and advance the iterator

         ```python